Colombo Miriam, PhD

 2) I contributed to the invention related to a Patent (WO2014013473-A1) describing the development of a multifunctional nanoconstruct useful for therapeutic purposes with potential in the preclinical and clinical treatment of cancer, inflammatory diseases, and neurodegenerative disorders.

-5) I have been the Principal Investigator of a My First AIRC Grant 2014.
-This grant allowed me to establish a new independent laboratory to conduct my research in nanomedical field and to develop a new targeted nanobased-tool.
+5) I have been the Principal Investigator of a My First AIRC Grant 2014 and AIRC Investigator Grant in 2022.
+These grant allowed me to establish and consolidate a new independent laboratory to conduct my research in nanomedical field and to develop a new targeted nanobased-tool.

 1. TUMOR DIAGNOSIS and TREATMENT